THE CALL to FORSAKE ALL – by Michael Carl.

 edition (with Matthias), except John went to a martyr’s death.

-Thomas, not realising the full impact of what he was saying, said
+Thomas, not realizing the full impact of what he was saying, said

 it correctly when he said in John chapter eleven, “‘Let’s go back